Psilocybin Microdosing Capsules

 Q: What is Microdosing?

-A: Microdosing refers to the practise of taking tiny (sub-perceptive or unnoticeable) amounts of psilocybin.
+A: Microdosing magic mushrooms refers to the practise of taking tiny (sub-perceptive or unnoticeable) amounts of psilocybin.

 A: The purpose is to enhance your day-to-day existence.
 Scientific evidence backed up by people’s anecdotal evidence report many positive results: elevating mood, increasing energy, focus and cognition, decreasing insecurities, anxiety, depression and stress.
 It has also been shown to improve medical outcomes including those associated with cluster headaches, migraines and menstrual complaints.
 Psychedelic science is growing more confident that microdosing with psilocybin can have enormous medicinal benefits with hardly any side effects or risks.